What we recycle

 Items that can be recycled

-• Car batteries: The batteries are taken to specialist centres where the batteries are shredded and the acid is removed and disposed of in accordance with hazardous waste regulations.
+• Car batteries: The batteries are taken to specialist centers where the batteries are shredded and the acid is removed and disposed of in accordance with hazardous waste regulations.
 Excluding the acid, the rest of the battery can be recycled.
 The lead is melted and reused to manufacture more batteries.
-The polyethene plastic is melted down into tiny pallets which are used to manufacture plastic.
+The polythene plastic is melted down into tiny pallets which are used to manufacture plastic.

 • Cardboard: The cardboard is recycled through the pulping process.
 Inks and dyes are removed from the cardboard and water is added to produce a pulp-like material.
 This mixture is passed through large heavy rollers which remove excess water and press the cellulose fibres together, causing them to lock as they dry.